 The reason for the preference to hollow nanoparticles rather than solid nanoparticles in their optical properties is the thin shell of the hollow nanoparticles, which makes up inner and outer surfaces that are more effective for photocatalytic activity [9].
 The photocatalytic activity depends on the thickness of the shell.
 So smaller nanoparticles or smaller shells would have a stronger photocatalytic activity because they have a strong absorption power [9].
-In addition, the electron transfer in hollow nanoparticles to the surface area is easier than in solid nanoparticles.
-The electron-hole pairs face less atomic boundary (or grain boundary) while transferring the TiO_2 to its surface; as a result, they arrive faster than the solid nanoparticles.
+In addition, the electron transfer in hollow nanoparticles.
+The electron-hole pairs face less atomic boundary (or grain boundary) while transferring the TiO2 to its surface; as a result, they arrive faster than the solid nanoparticles.